 A common mistake people make is not having a proper base to support their mattress.
 Although it may not be necessary to buy a new frame and foundation when changing your mattress, it’s still important to ensure your mattress has the correct support to prevent sagging.

 Memory foam and pocket sprung mattresses require firm, solid support, but it’s always a good idea to ask the seller or manufacturer for their recommendations.
-Bigger sized beds, such as king or super king mattresses, might also require extra support in the centre of the bed to help distribute weight more evenly.
+Bigger sized beds, such as king or super king mattresses, might also require extra support in the center of the bed to help distribute weight more evenly.

 Check on the state of your bed at least once every 12 months to ensure there are no loose bolts or broken slats that need replacing.